chat-app-architecture/architecture_proposal/README.md

 | Groups::ShowService               | Retrieve information about a group   |
 | GroupMessages::SendMessageService | Broadcasts message and save in DB    |

 Choosing design patterns for your APIs is important.
-At PayWith, we use other design patterns such as Command & Interface, Decorator and many others.

 #### Documentation of API